chistopher/girgs/notes.md

         - for pair A,B we only make pairs (a,b) for a in A and b in B
         - we never have the pairs A,B and B,A like in the paper (except for A,A)
     - identical pairs (A,A)
-        - we apply the edge-case to " remove all edges with u > v sampled in this iteration" if A=B
+        - we apply the edge-case to " remove all edges with u > v sampled in this iteration" if A=B and the layer are the same (i=j)
+            - ATTENTION: for a cell pair we must sample all layer pairs and not only i<=j pairs
 4. all cell pairs of the orig algo are visited once (omitting the double visit of the original algo)
     - follows from 1-3
-5. for a cell pair A,B (of type 1 or 2), the recursive algo must sample the same pairs of weight-layers as the orignial algo
+5. for a cell pair A,B (of type 1 or 2), the recursive algo must sample the same pairs of weight-layers as the original algo
+    - (in fact we must sample all layer-pairs that were sampled by cell pairs A,B and B,A combined)
     - type 1
-        - orignial algo sampled only on one target level (for a pair of weigh-layers)
+        - original algo sampled only on one target level (for a pair of weigh-layers)
         - in recursive impl. the target level is determined like before and we try all possible layer-pairs that could have this level as target level
     - type 2
-        - we sample all layer pairs that include this cell pair in their  partitioning datastructure descibed in the paper (hopefully)
+        - we sample all layer pairs that include this cell pair in their  partitioning data structure described in the paper (hopefully)
 6. all point-pairs should be sampled once
     - follows from constraints 4,5 and the fact that original algo samples all point-pairs
     - explanation for type 2 is in comment after "sample edges between V_i^A and V_j^B"

+Alternative proof for 4-6
+we sample all point-pairs once
+    let a,b be two points from layer i and j respectively

+    we now show that the pair a,b is sampled exactly once.

+    let k be the deepest (with highest index) level in which their cells touch -> their cells touch in level k, thus they also touch in all levels <=k

+    observation 1: there are type 1 cell-pairs containing our points on all levels <=k observation 2: there is only one type 2 cell-pair containing our points and it is on level k+1 (unless the points are in touching cells on the deepest level; for bounded number of layers we change i+j to min(maxLayer, i+j)) TODO verify that remark 1 still holds

+    1) (i+j<=k): k is deeper than (or equal to) i+j 1.1) we sample them in exactly one type 1 cell-pair: since i+j<=k, observation 1 states that there is a type 1 cell-pair on level i+j this cell-pair will sample our point-pair the point-pair is not sampled by other type 1 cell-pairs, because type 1 cell-pairs on level l sample only layers where i+j=l
+            -> we sample the point-pair only on level i+j 1.2) we do not sample them in any type 2 cell-pair:
+            (observation 2) the only type 2 cell-pair containing our points is on level k+1 for this type 2 cell-pair we sample all layer-pairs i',j' >= k+1 > k => i+j
+            inequality yields: i',j'>i,j
+            -> the layers i,j are not sampled by that (or any other) type 2 cell-pair
+    2) (k<i+j): i+j is deeper than k
+        2.1) we do not sample them in any type 1 cell-pair: a layer-pair can only be sampled by a type 1 cell-pair when the cell-pair is on level i+j all type 1 cell-pairs from observation 1 are on levels <=k<i+j (since the cells containing a,b do not touch in level i+j)
+            -> they are not sampled in any type 1 cell-pair 2.2) we sample them in exactly one type 2 cell-pair:
+            (observation 2) the only type 2 cell-pair containing our points is on level k+1 for this type 2 cell-pair we sample all layer-pairs i',j' >= k+1 > k since i,j > k, our two points are one of those pairs

+    Remark: can we change the level l where layer-pairs i,j are sampled by type 1 cell-pairs (currently l=i+j)?
+    - proof holds if l satisfies:
+        - unique for i,j    (needed for 1.1)
+        - l>i and l>j       (needed for for inequality in 1.2)
+    - max(i,j) is ok
+    Remark 2: can be verified empirically by changing the edge probability to 1.0 and expecting the complete graph